What information does Exodus have access to?

 Exodus is a hierarchical deterministic (HD) wallet which means there is a master key and individual sets of private keys for each of your individual asset addresses in your wallet.

-- The secret 12-word phrase is the master key which provides access your entire wallet including all of the assets inside.
+- The 12-word secret recovery phrase is the master key that provides access to your entire wallet including all of the assets inside.
 If Exodus was a house with many rooms, consider this your master key to the whole house and the key to controlling all your assets together.

 Your Exodus wallet is a software application running locally, on your computer.
 It creates and manages your private keys offline.

 Since we also do not control your funds, it is very important to always keep your private keys secure by never giving them to an untrustworthy site or third party.
-Exodus staff will never ask for your 12-words or private keys.
+Exodus staff will never ask for your 12-word phrase or private keys.